d3/d3-3.x-api-reference/SVG-Shapes.md

 }
 ```

 The *target*-accessor is invoked in the same manner as other value functions in D3.
 The function is passed two arguments, the current datum (d) and the current index (i).
-It is also possible to specify the *source*-accessor as a constant rather than a function.
+It is also possible to specify the *target*-accessor as a constant rather than a function.

 <a name="diagonal_projection" href="#diagonal_projection">#</a> diagonal.<b>projection</b>([<i>projection</i>])